 Top tips for the stage:

-“Know who we are and have a sense of why our firm might be the right place for you to develop as a lawyer.”- hiring partner, Joshua Davis
+“Know who we are and have a sense of why our firm might be the right place for you to develop as a lawyer.” - hiring partner, Joshua Davis

 Callbacks

 During callbacks, each candidate will meet with four to six of the firm’s lawyers, partners and associates.
 The majority of interviews are conducted by members of the hiring committee.
 Each candidate meets, at least briefly, with one of the hiring partners.
-At this point, G&S ask questions about areas of interest, life experiences, and career hopes and expectations.
+At this point, G&S asks questions about areas of interest, life experiences, and career hopes and expectations.
 The interviews are conversational in nature, so candidates can expect to have a real sense of the people they meet.

 Top tips for this stage: